 first (dot) last (at) cl.cam.ac.uk

-I am currently a Postdoc, working on verified compilation and formal methods with Tobias Grosser at the Univerity of Cambridge.
-I am curently working on the Lean-MLIR project, a formalisation of the MLIR intermediate representation using the Lean proof assistant.
+I am currently a Postdoc, working on verified compilation and formal methods with Tobias Grosser at the University of Cambridge.
+I am currently working on the Lean-MLIR project, a formalisation of the MLIR intermediate representation using the Lean proof assistant.

 This paper presents a characterization of the MUST preorder, a notion of contextual refinement for programs communicating using message passing, in an asynchronous manner.
 I contributed mostly on the mechanization side, in particular a formalisation of bar induction for labeled transition systems.